BPS invariants from $p$-adic integrals: Abstract

 \section{Abstract}

-We define $p$-adic $\BPS$ or $\pBPS$-invariants for moduli spaces $\M_{\beta,\chi}$ of 1-dimensional sheaves on del Pezzo surfaces by means of integration over a non-archimedean local field $F$.
+We define $p$-adic $\BPS$ or $\pBPS$-invariants for moduli spaces $\M_{\beta,\chi}$ of 1-dimensional sheaves on del Pezzo and K3 surfaces by means of integration over a non-archimedean local field $F$.
 Our definition relies on a canonical measure $\mu_{can}$ on the $F$-analytic manifold associated to $\M_{\beta,\chi}$ and the $\pBPS$-invariants are integrals of natural $\BG_m$-gerbes with respect to $\mu_{can}$.
-A similar construction can be done for meromorphic Higgs bundles on a curve.
+A similar construction can be done for meromorphic and usual Higgs bundles on a curve.

-The relation to $\BPS$-invariants is given by proving a $\chi$-independence result for $\pBPS$-invariants and then appealing to an analogous result of Maulik--Shen \cite{maulik2020cohomological}.
-We also explain how to extend our results to sheaves on K3 surfaces and usual Higgs bundles, where $\chi$-independence for $\BPS$-invariants is still a conjecture in general.
+Our main theorem is a $\chi$-independence result for these $\pBPS$-invariants.
+For 1-dimensional sheaves on del Pezzo surfaces and meromorphic Higg bundles, we obtain as a corollary the agreement of $\pBPS$ with usual $\BPS$-invariants trough a result of Maulik–Shen \cite{maulik2020cohomological}.